zhimin-z/zhimin-z.github.io/_posts/2025-11-11-the-end-provider-or-the-great-escape.md

 Like the 1975 Asilomar Conference on recombinant DNA, this is a preemptive strike—a **safety belt for humanity**.

-Yet, as comforting as it sounds, these safeguards **don’t address** the economic dystopia of the "End-Provider."
+Yet, as comforting as it sounds, these safeguards **don't address** the economic dystopia of the "End-Provider."
 They prevent extinction, not inequality.

 ---